-Seth Davis: No, no deal, you take my father out the back door and you bring him home, he has nothing to do with this case I swear to God, if his name ends up in one newspaper I do not testify and I mean that, for me it'd be worth going to jail for
+Seth Davis: [after refusing an immunity deal offered by the FBI] No, no deal, you take my father out the back door and you bring him home, he has nothing to do with this case I swear to God, if his name ends up in one newspaper I do not testify and I mean that, for me it'd be worth going to jail for

 FBI Agent David Drew: Are you serious?

 Seth Davis: What'd you think?

 FBI Agent David Drew: alright, before we get ahead of ourselves, what are you offering?

 Seth Davis: I'm going to hand you this case on a silver fucking platter, I know everything you don't, I know how it all works, I know how Michael makes his money, I know how he hides it, I know who he goes in with, I even know where he moves if you guys get too close, I know everything

 Seth Davis: [in Seth's room] What's going on?
 One week I can understand but this approaching five weeks now and the profits are still down forty percent since the last week I was here full time

 Jeff: I'm not you Seth, I'm going to fucking kill myself for half the fucking profits, you just get come here to pick up your fucking money and it sucks

 Seth Davis: This is my business, you used to make ten dollars an hour, now you're making a thousand a week and you're still not fucking happy?
 What the fuck is going on Jeff?